mdonegan91/mr-robogers-neighborhood/README.md

 ## Description

-_A webpage that asks users to input a number between 1 and 100 and returns a message based on the number they choose._
+_A web application that takes a number from the user and returns a list of values from 0 to the user's inputted number with substitutions made within the returned list._

 ## Setup/Installation Requirements